 Below is a cliffs notes version of what to do when.

-Alkalinity is the first piece of the water chemistry we must 'balance' before we can effectively manage the rest of the water.
-In MOST cases when the ALK is too high (or too low) the pH is also too high.
-That's ok because it is nearly impossible to adjust the ALK without having some effect on the pH.
-When you add the muriatic acid to the pool to lower the ALK the pH will also fall.
+Total alkalinity is the first piece of the water chemistry we must 'balance' before we can effectively manage the rest of the water.
+In MOST cases when the ALK is too high the pH is also too high.
+That's ok because it is impossible to adjust the total alkalinity without having some effect on the pH.
+When you add the muriatic acid to the pool to lower the total alkalinity, the pH will also fall.
 Often into perfect range.

-Alkalinity is to Low: Add Sodium bicarbonate (aka Alkalinity increaser, ALK plus)
+Alkalinity is to Low: Add Sodium Bicarbonate (aka baking soda, Alkalinity Increaser, Alkalinity Plus)

 There are two ways to increase pH without changing the alkalinity in your pool.
 The first is to add sodium carbonate.
 The second is to activate a water feature such as a bubbler or deck jet.
 By breaking the water's surface and aerating it you will raise the pH naturally.
 This can take some time and depending on how much you need to increase the pH may not be realistic.

-My pH is too high BUT my alkalinity is OK: Add sodium bisulfate (aka dry acid or pH reducer)
+My pH is too high BUT my alkalinity is OK: Add Sodium Bisulfate (aka dry acid, pH Reducer)

-Adding sodium bisulfate will lower the pH of the pool without effecting the alkalinity of the pool.
-A high pH is often caused by salt chlorination systems (electrolysis raises the pH) or by over aeration of the water.
+Sodium bisulfate is our preferred way to lower pH, as opposed to muriatic acid.
+It is much safer to store and handle.
+It is also far easier to dose accurately, vs muriatic.
+A high pH is a by-product of salt chlorination systems (electrolysis raises the pH) or by over aeration of the water.
 If you have a water feature or bubbler jets that run a lot you may simply need to get into the habit of regularly lowering your pH.